 I am a social marketing specialist, researcher and teacher.
 I am currently a Lecturer at the University of York where I teach ethical marketing and sustainability and work on food and well-being and public health projects.

 As a passionate social marketer with a long-standing interest in social change I have always been committed to supporting the advancement of social marketing.
 I welcomed the ESMA project as a great opportunity for our field and engaged with its activities since the very early stages of the project contributing to the creation of the Association, including branding and website.
 Having held the ESMA administrator position since 2014 allowed me to contribute to developing the Association, including setting up the membership, managing the ESMA communications and working closely with the Board on creating new services for our members.
 My experience with ESMA’s developmental stages has given me rich insight on the needs of the Association and a clear view of the future pathways.

-My ten years of experience as a social marketing researcher in health and well-being with a focus on community programmes enabled me to develop knowledge of the key issues in the field, build networks with academics and practitioners in the UK and Internationally and contribute to the efforts to advance social marketing theory and practice.
+My experience as a social marketing researcher in health and well-being with a focus on community programmes enabled me to develop knowledge of the key issues in the field, build networks with academics and practitioners in the UK and Internationally and contribute to the efforts to advance social marketing theory and practice.
 I have helped to organise the European Social Marketing Conferences and look forward to supporting future events.

 I am enthusiastic to continue my work to further develop the ESMA and increase awareness of its valuable contribution to the field of social marketing.
 One of my aims is to work with the Board to expand the ESMA membership across Europe and I would like to focus especially on setting up a knowledge sharing platform and strengthening the skills and application of social marketing in European countries with an emerging interest in social marketing.